clairerebeccasmith/Zumo/README.md

 # Zumo
 Programming Things Module - Individual Assignment

+### Overview
+Modify and code a Pololu Zumo robot to perform a simulated search and rescue operation involving people trapped in a single floor of a buiding filled with smoke.

 ### Objectives
 Task 1:
   * **Description:** The Zumo can be driven down the corridor by the user using a GUI.